TeriAnn's Guide to Aladdin Mantle Lamps

 Logo on Swedish chimney

-A standard Beacon chimney was used stamped with the Swedish company name, address and phone number.
+A standard Beacon style chimney was stamped with the Swedish company name, address and phone number.

 Swedish Beacon burner wick adjustment knob